ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Default value: `0`.

 ## s3_truncate_on_insert

 Enables or disables truncate before inserts in s3 engine tables.
 If disabled, an exception will be thrown on insert attempts if an S3 object already exists.

 Possible values:
 - 0 — `INSERT` query appends new data to the end of the file.
-- 1 — `INSERT` query replaces existing content of the file with the new data.

-Default value: `0`.

-## hdfs_truncate_on_insert

-Enables or disables truncation before an insert in hdfs engine tables.
-If disabled, an exception will be thrown on an attempt to insert if a file in HDFS already exists.

-Possible values:
-- 0 — `INSERT` query appends new data to the end of the file.